uktrade/pg-sync-roles/README.md

 ## Features

-- Transparently handles high numbers of permissions - avoiding "row is too big" errors.
+- Handles high numbers of permissions on database objects - avoiding "row is too big" errors by transparently creating and using intermediate roles
+- Also can minimise role memberships by optionally avoiding the intermediate role for certain grant types
 - Locks where necessary - working around "tuple concurrently updated" or "tuple concurrently deleted" errors that can happen when permission changes are performed concurrently.
 - Does _not_ require the connecting user to be SUPERUSER
 - Can grant (and so automatically revokes if not requested):